schubergphilis/dutchAzureMeetup/instructions/dayZero.md

 - Make sure that your emergency accounts have permanent Owner permissions on the Management Group.
 - Remember to remove your User Access Administrator permissions!

 With that process complete, you have a solid baseline for your Azure AD directory configuration.
+We can now add some [Azure AD monitoring](monitoring.md).